 Each time you log in from a new location using a new device or a different web browser, we email an authorization code to the address linked to your account.
 You’ll need to check your email, retrieve the code, and enter it to complete your login.

 This means that even without 2FA enabled, a bad actor would need both your DigitalOcean password and your email password to log in.
 This isn’t as effective as 2FA, but it increases the difficulty for would-be attackers and provides you with notification if someone is trying to access your account.

-When you click the Enable Two-Factor Authentication button, you’ll be asked to choose between using an authenticator app or SMS.
+When you click the Set Up 2FA button, you need to choose a second factor: either using an authenticator app or using SMS.

 Authenticator apps like Google Authenticator, Authy, 1Password, Microsoft Authenticator, and Duo are small, free mobile applications used to generate security codes.
 They work globally and are more secure than SMS because they don’t transmit the security codes across the network.